PCC Online Master's Degree

 Earn your MA in Philosophy, Cosmology, and Consciousness from anywhere on Earth.

-Beginning in August 2017, the Philosophy, Cosmology, and Consciousness program is launching an online Master of Arts degree.
+The Philosophy, Cosmology, and Consciousness program now offers an online Master of Arts degree.
 The program awards a Master's degree after successful completion of 36 units of online coursework and participation in three on-campus intensives.
 All intensives take place at the main campus of California Institute of Integral Studies in San Francisco, CA. Online courses are hosted on the state-of-the-art Canvas Learning Management System.

 Contact Matt Segall for more information (firstname.lastname@example.org).

-The Philosophy, Cosmology, and Consciousness program is now accepting applications for three 12-unit MA-level certificate tracks.
-Certificates offered include archetypal cosmology, integral ecology, and process philosophy.
+The Philosophy, Cosmology, and Consciousness program is now accepting applications for a 12-unit MA-level certificate track in integral ecology.
 Certificate courses are offered in both online and residential modalities.

 The online PCC Master's degree program is dedicated to re-imagining the human species as a mutually enhancing member of the Earth community.